openstack/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Starting with Yoga, Ironic has changed the default PXE from plain PXE to iPXE.
 Kolla Ansible follows this upstream decision by choosing iPXE as the default
-for Ironic Inspector but allows users to revert to the previous default of
+for Ironic inspection but allows users to revert to the previous default of
 plain PXE by setting the following in
 ``/etc/kolla/globals.yml``: